 You know I’m a lover of all Italian foods.
 Pasta was my pre-keto number 1 best friend and one of the foods I missed the most after cutting out carbs.
 It’s obvious why.
 Pasta is an amazingly versatile invention.
 You just boil it, add whatever sauce you fancy and voilá – you have a yummy, quick dish for every occasion.
 It was my go-to meal whenever I needed to cook something that was simultaneously quick, effortless and satisfying.
 Meat or fish with veggies is great, but every day?
 Nope.
-Not ideal.
-Having that pasta packet in the cupboard was one of life’s essentials.
-For me anyway.
+Not for me, anyway.
+Having that pasta packet in the cupboard was one of my life’s essentials.

 Eventually, I came across another type of “low carb pasta” made from pea protein and wheat gluten.
 A slightly chewy texture, but quite close to real pasta, and without any particularly strong flavour.
 It became ketohusband’s favourite and I cooked with it for a while.
 It was a very expensive option, even though you only needed 40-50g per portion.
 Click HERE for the link if you want to try it (sorry – it’s only available in the U.K.).
 Definitely my favourite out of all the low-carb options I’ve tried through the years.

 So now you may be asking yourself why go through the trouble of making my own pasta after finding a good enough substitute.
 The answer is simple: making my own saves me money, I don’t have to order it, there is no need to wait for delivery and it tastes way better.
 As my pasta freezes well, I make batches that I split into individual portions and keep in the freezer.
 With no need to pre-boil it, I just defrost it and stir it into my pasta sauce.
 Easy peasy lemon squeezy!